 The details of bursaries and school fee assistance will always be found on the schools’ websites.
 If anything is not clear, contact the school’s admissions office.
 Some schools require you to apply for a place a long time in advance.

 Schools have different age points of entry such as age 5, 7, 11, 13, and 16.
 The numbers of bursaries and scholarships on offer vary according to age of entry but tend to be more numerous for older pupils.

 For families with low incomes a school will normally have a fund which contributes to the costs of extras such as uniform, books and school trips.

-A third of pupils at ISC schools are on reduced fees and about 6000 pupils pay no fees at all.
+A third of pupils at ISC schools are on reduced fees.

-Use the ISC School Search to find schools offering scholarships, bursaries, hardship awards and other types of school fee assistance.
+Use the ISC School Search to find schools offering scholarships, bursaries, hardship awards and other types of school fee assistance or assisted places.

-The search also allows users to search by other requirements such as location and school type.
+The search also allows you to filter by other requirements such as location, boarding or day options and age range.

-ISC does not provide assistance with funding but you may wish to telephone The Educational Grants Advice Service, which offers information and advice on a variety of routes into finding fee assistance.
+ISC does not provide assistance with funding but you may wish to phone The Educational Grants Advice Service, which offers information and advice on a variety of routes into finding fee assistance.

 To provide more places for disadvantaged children, many independent boarding schools are also working closely with;